 We have Roger Pen portable loop equipment at all of our centres and our fire alarms are linked to devices located in the accessible rooms which vibrate in the event of an emergency.

 For D/deaf participants, we instruct other partipants to not speak over each other during workshops.
 We have a screen that connects to the tutor’s laptop in the workshop rooms, so any tutor notes can be displayed on the during the workshop and print-outs of all of these can be provided prior to each workshop.
 However, we keep the tutoring style deliberately flexible, allowing tutors to structure workshops as they see fit, and some follow specific notes closer than others.
 For one-to-one tutorials, tutors can provide written feedback on writing rather than in person if preferred.
+Each centre can accommodate a personal assistant, carer or BSL interpreter, if required, and if there are spaces available, for no additional charge.
+However, we regret that we are unable to source, or cover the cost for, this person.

 If you require assistance with course fees or support costs while attending the course, you are welcome to apply for an Arvon Grant.
 We encourage applicants from D/deaf and/ or Disabled people, and factor in any additional living/ support costs when considering your grant.